JohnnyDeuss/minesweeper-solver/README.md

 - Combine the components and again aggregate the model counts and probabilities, then weigh the probabilities by the model counts.

-For more detail, please reference the code and the more elaborate explanationin the comments of `minesweeper_solver/solver.py`.
+For more detail, please reference the code and the more elaborate explanation in the comments of `minesweeper_solver/solver.py`.